Service Dog Training: A Guide to Canine Assistance

 Depending on the type of service dog needed, specialized tasks are taught.
 For instance, a guide dog learns to navigate obstacles, while a mobility assistance dog might be trained to retrieve dropped items or open doors.

-Socialization and Public Access Training
+Socialization and Public Access Skills

 Acquiring Required Certifications and Documentation